IBM-Cloud/sap-ha-s4hana-ha-hana-db/README.md

-# Automation scripts for HA S/4HANA SAP-COE project
+# Automation scripts for HA S/4HANA project

 ## Steps to reproduce: